 Let’s say that you decide to increase sales by investing money in Google Ads or a Facebook campaign.
 Although these methods might increase your sales in the short term, they’ll inevitably stop providing results the moment the campaign has been turned off.

 On the other hand, SEO compounds over time and can provide an increase in sales long after the strategy has been implemented.

-As far as marketing efforts in addition to Google Shopping which is huge, we also utilize eMail marketing through Klaviyo which is the best email software I’ve ever worked with.
-We also utilize SMS messaging, push notifications and Facebook messenger marketing both for abandoned cart recapture as well as just general outgoing marketing messages.
-SMS and Push have been huge for us over the past year or two and too many businesses are neglecting these underutilized but very effective methods of marketing.
+As far as marketing efforts, in addition to Google Shopping which is huge, we also utilize eMail marketing through Klaviyo which is the best email software I’ve ever worked with.
+We also utilize SMS messaging, push notifications and Facebook Messenger marketing both for abandoned cart recapture and just general outgoing marketing messages.
+SMS and Push have been huge for us over the past year or two, and too many businesses are neglecting these underutilized but very effective methods of marketing.

-So, displaying social proof like online reviews and the number of customers you have to on your ecommerce website will make your website visitors want to become your customers too.
+So, displaying social proof like online reviews and the number of customers you have on your eCommerce website will make your website visitors want to become your customers too.

 One of the best ways we’ve found to drive sales is to publish customer reviews directly on our site.
 This works for a couple of reasons.
 The first is that it provides people with direct proof that a product (service in our case) works well.
 People share the pros and cons or list off how they’re using something.
 When potential customers see this, it helps them make informed decisions.